forestgrape/coronavirus/coronavirus.md

 ### Movement between hosts
 [in work]
 Many forms of life cannot move well on their own: Plants, bacteria and fungi.
 In the oceans this is less a problem thanks to the currents.
-On land however, all forms of life with no ability to move have the challange to spread and genetically interact.
-The main options are the same for them all: Being carried by wind, water or moving organsims.
+On land however, all forms of life with no ability to move have the challenge to spread and genetically interact.
+The main options are the same for them all: Being carried by wind, water or moving organisms.
 Virions have to rely on this options to spread through a host populations:

 * __Moveable Organism__: This is mostly the host where the virus was built but it can be an animal  primarily carrying the virion called a carrier.